Song Jiang: Death

-Through with the expeditions, Song Jiang is appointed governor of Chuzhou (楚州; present-day Huai'an, Jiangsu).
+Finally through with the expeditions, Song Jiang is appointed governor of Chuzhou (楚州; present-day Huai'an, Jiangsu).
 But the corrupt officials in the imperial court are unhappy that he is doing fine.
-They send him a jar of poisoned wine in the emperor's name which he is obliged to drink.
-When Song Jiang realises he has been poisoned, he is worried that the hot-tempered Li Kui will rebel against the Song Empire and tarnish the good name of Liangshan.
+They send him a jar of poisoned wine in the emperor's name which he is obliged to consume.
+When Song Jiang realizes he has been poisoned, he is worried that the hot-tempered Li Kui will rebel against the Song Empire and tarnish the good name of Liangshan.
 So, he invites Li to Chuzhou and offers him the same wine.
 Both of them die.

 In the last chapter of Water Margin, the ghosts of Song Jiang and Li Kui appear in Emperor Huizong's dream and tell him about their wrongful deaths.
-Although the emperor orders an inquiry, it comes to nothing as the key witness – the emissary who sent the wine to Song Jiang – has died mysteriously on the way back to Dongjing.
+Although the emperor orders an inquiry, it comes to nothing as the key witness – the emissary who delivered the wine to Song Jiang – has died mysteriously on the way back to Dongjing.
 The emperor makes amends to Song only by conferring on him a posthumous title.

 Song Jiang's seditious poem

 The following two poems were written by Song Jiang at Xunyang Tower in Jiangzhou after he got drunk.
-It is the second one that carries a seditious message.
+It is the second one that is said to carry a seditious message.

 Song Jiang then reads what he has written, laughing hysterically.
-He consumes more drink and starts to dance in a frenzy of joy.
+He consumes more drinks and starts to dance in a frenzy of joy.
 He picks up the inkbrush and writes another four lines:

 He then signs off: "Work by Song Jiang from Yuncheng" (鄆城宋江作).

 The second poem is deemed seditious because of the last two lines.
-Huang Chao launched an uprising near the end of the Tang dynasty, which led to its collapse.
-Huang Wenbing interprets these two lines to mean: "If Song Jiang ever gets an opportunity to start a rebellion against the Song dynasty, he will do worse things than even Huang Chao did."
+Huang Chao had started an uprising near the end of the Tang dynasty, leading to its collapse.
+Huang Wenbing interprets these two lines to mean: "If Song Jiang ever gets an opportunity to start a rebellion against the Song dynasty, he will do worse things than what Huang Chao had done."